keleen10/focustime/README.md

 If you encounter any issues while setting up or running the app, please refer to the [Expo Documentation](https://docs.expo.dev/) or create an issue in the GitHub repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

-## Acknowledgements

-- Thanks to the Expo team for providing an excellent development environment.
-- Special thanks to all the contributors who have helped improve this project.

----

-Feel free to customize this README further to better fit the specific details of your project and repository structure.